-Upload videos to YouTube

-Share videos on Vimeo or Adobe Photoshop Showcase

-Export videos to web supported format

-Sharing media files to mobile phones

-Burn video files to a DVD/Blu Ray Disc
+Upload videos to YouTube Share videos on Vimeo Export videos to web supported format Sharing media files to mobile phones Burn video files to a DVD/Blu Ray Disc

 Upload videos to YouTube

 You must have a user account with YouTube to upload videos to the site.
 If you have a Gmail account, you can use those details to log in to YouTube.